Golem-Base/bridgette/README.md

 # Bridgette - Golem Bridge Monitor

 Bridgette is a tool for monitoring the Optimism Bridge used by the Golem Network.
-It tracks deposits between L1 (Ethereum) and L2 (Golem Network), providing insights into bridge performance and reliability.
+It tracks deposits between L1 and L2, providing insights into bridge performance and reliability.

+## Recent Updates

+- **Code Generation**: Integrated templ template generation with `go generate`
+- **Simplified API**: Consolidated endpoints for a more streamlined architecture
+- **UI Performance**: Optimized HTMX refresh patterns for better user experience
+- **Real-time Updates**: Improved auto-refresh mechanism for dashboard components

 ## Features